Prakash-Banjade/pairpro/README.md

 ## Features

-- **Authentication**: Utilizes Clerk Auth for secure user authentication, with user data synchronized with the database.
+- `Authentication`: Utilizes Clerk Auth for secure user authentication, with user data synchronized with the database.
-- **Room Visibility**: Implements room visibility functionality to control who can join programming sessions.
+- `Room Visibility`: Implements room visibility functionality to control who can join programming sessions.
-- **Search Functionality**: Enables users to search for rooms by name, tags enhancing discoverability.
+- `Search Functionality`: Enables users to search for rooms by name, tags enhancing discoverability.
-- **Video Calling**: Incorporates video calling functionality powered by getstream.io for real-time communication during programming sessions.
+- `Video Calling`: Incorporates video calling functionality powered by getstream.io for real-time communication during programming sessions.

 ## Tech Stack

-- **Next.js**: Powers both the frontend and backend of the application.
+- `Next.js`: Powers both the frontend and backend of the application.
-- **Shadcn: Utilizes Shadcn-ui for building UI components.
+- `Shadcn`: Utilizes Shadcn-ui for building UI components.
-- **PostgreSQL**: Stores application data, managed by Drizzle ORM for seamless database interactions.
+- `PostgreSQL`: Stores application data, managed by Drizzle ORM for seamless database interactions.
-- **Neon Tech**: Utilizes a cloud database powered by Serverless PostgreSQL for scalability and reliability.
+- `Neon Tech`: Utilizes a cloud database powered by Serverless PostgreSQL for scalability and reliability.
-- **getstream.io**: Provides video calling functionality for real-time communication.
+- `getstream.io`: Provides video calling functionality for real-time communication.
-- **Clerk Auth**: Handles user authentication securely.
+- `Clerk Auth`: Handles user authentication securely.
-- **Vercel**: Hosts the application for easy deployment and management.
+- `Vercel`: Hosts the application for easy deployment and management.

 ## Motivation

 I created this project because of following reasons:

-1. **Utilizing Video Calling**: To leverage the powerful video calling functionality provided by getstream.io.
+1. `Utilizing Video Calling`: To leverage the powerful video calling functionality provided by getstream.io.
-2. **Learning Drizzle ORM**: To gain experience with Drizzle ORM for efficient database management.
+2. `Learning Drizzle ORM`: To gain experience with Drizzle ORM for efficient database management.
-3. **Setting up PostgreSQL**: To understand the process of setting up a PostgreSQL database using Docker containers locally.
+3. `Setting up PostgreSQL`: To understand the process of setting up a PostgreSQL database using Docker containers locally.

 ## Reference